When Women Rule the World: Cancellation

 Mike Darnell, Fox's head of reality programming, explained that the series was shelved due to being dormant for too long.
 He commented: "[When Women Rule the World] will never make it [to the schedule].
 Nothing's wrong with it, it just sat on the shelf too long.
 Sometimes things sit on the shelf too long and get old."
+However, contestant Tara Filer attributed the series' cancellation to "some sort of head butting between" Fox and Rocket Science Laboratories.

 The series eventually aired in Finland.